Paris Maison de la Bretagne Cultural Centre

 Art exhibition at Maison de la Bretagne

-Access to La Maison de la Bretagne
+Access to the Paris Maison de la Bretagne Cultural Centre

 Although if you are travelling in or out of the city via train from further afield, then the Gare Montparnasse train station serves the TER, TGV and Transilien trains.
-In addition to this, you may be pleased to know that Les Cars Air France, now called Le Bus Direct, also has a stop at the Gare Montparnasse for a direct bus to Orly Airport and another for Charles de Gaulle Airport.

-Alternatively, the bus lines 28, 58, 82, 88, 89, 91, 92, 94, 95 and 96 along with the Noctilien Night Bus Service via lines N01, N02, N12, N13, N61, N62, N63, N66 and N145 will all get you within walking distance of the House of Brittany and numerous other tourist attractions in this area of Paris.
+Alternatively, the Paris bus lines 28, 58, 82, 88, 89, 91, 92, 94, 95 and 96 along with the Noctilien Night Bus Service via lines N01, N02, N12, N13, N61, N62, N63, N66 and N145 will all get you within walking distance of the House of Brittany and numerous other Paris tourist attractions in this area.